Li Weiwei (politician): Downfall

 On 29 July 2024, Li has come under investigation for "serious violations of discipline and laws" by the Central Commission for Discipline Inspection (CCDI), the party's internal disciplinary body, and the National Supervisory Commission, the highest anti-corruption agency of China.

 On 24 January 2025, Li as expelled from the CCP and removed from public office.
 On February 8, she was detained by the Supreme People's Procuratorate.

+On 3 February 2026, Li was sentenced to life imprisonment for bribery involving more than 117 million yuan ($16.87 million) by the 1st Intermediate People's Court of Hainan.
+She was also deprived of her political rights for life, and all of her personal assets were confiscated.